-The H-1B visa, sometimes referred to as the professional worker's visa, is reserved for people within specialty occupations, who are considered for admission to the United States on the basis of their professional education, their skills, or both.
+The H-1B visa, sometimes referred to as the professional worker's visa, is a type of visa that is reserved for people within specialty occupations who are considered for admission to the United States on the basis of their professional education, their skills, or both.
 The H-1B visa permits U.S. companies to employ highly skilled foreigners in order to enhance their workforces.

 The H-1B is the most common U.S. visa, and is ordinarily the easiest non-immigrant visa to acquire.

 Who hold a four year college degree or higher educational degree, or the equivalent in work experience.
 In extraordinary circumstances, the visa may be available to certain persons in specific occupations even though they don't meet the standard work or educational requirements;

 Who have a job offer from a U.S. company that has agreed to sponsor the visa holder; and

 Who will be employed in a position with the sponsoring company that requires the visa holder to possess a four-year degree or its equivalent in experience, with the wage paid being the prevailing wage for such a job within that jurisdiction.

 To apply for an H-1B visa, an employer must file a labor attestation with the U.S. Labor Department Employment and Training Administration.